TryItOnline/cixl/README.md

 ```

 ### Embedding & Extending
-Everything about cixl has been designed from the ground up to support embedding in, and extending from C. The makefile contains a target named ```libcixl``` that builds a static library containing everything you need to get started.
+Everything about Cixl has been designed from the ground up to support embedding in, and extending from C. The makefile contains a target named ```libcixl``` that builds a static library containing everything you need to get started.
 Adding a type and associated function goes something like this:

 ```C
 #include <cixl/box.h>